Last Updated on

 - 1/2 tsp cinnamon

-- In mixing bowl, beat eggs with whisk until well mixed but not foamy.
-Add milk, 3 tbsp syrup, vanilla and salt; beat until well mixed.
+- In mixing bowl, beat eggs with a whisk until well mixed but not foamy.
+Add milk, 3 tbsp syrup, vanilla, and salt; beat until well mixed.

 - Pour over bread, stirring gently to coat all pieces.

 - Cover dish with foil & refrigerate for at least 4 hours or overnight.